top of page

 Overview

 Some people like to extend this hike into multiple days to include the neighbouring peaks.
-A common example is the Shirane Sanzan (Three White Peaks) which includes Ainodake (4th highest mountain) and Notoridake (15th highest mountain).
+One example is the Shirane Sanzan (Three White Peaks) which includes Ainodake (Japan's 4th highest mountain) and Notoridake (Japan's 15th highest mountain).
 The most common option is a 3 day hike including Ainodake, however, I do not recommend this option as the normal Kitadake hike is superior in terms of terrain and views.

 Access

-Tokyo: There is a train that runs all the way to Kofu from Shinjuku station.
-It takes about 90 mins and costs around ¥2500 for a non reserved seat.
+There is a train that runs all the way to Kofu from Shinjuku station.
+It takes about 90 mins and costs around ¥2500 for a non-reserved seat.

 Maps